Kintore, Northern Territory: Facilities

 The local Australian rules football team is the Kintore Hawks.

 Art centre

 There is an arts centre run by Papunya Tula Artists Pty Ltd.

 Kintore is a major centre for the Western Desert art movement which began at the community of Papunya.
 These people traditionally passed on significant Dreamtime stories by way of art using sand, rock and local plants.
 Nowadays such paintings are done on canvas and have gained worldwide popularity.
 A number of members of the famous Aboriginal art company Papunya Tula] live at Kintore, among them the deceased artist Ningura Napurrula.

 In popular culture

 Kintore is mentioned in the Midnight Oil song "Beds are Burning": "Four wheels scare the cockatoos/From Kintore east to Yuendumu".

+British novelist and travel writer Bruce Chatwin stayed in Kintore for a two week period, starting 18 March 1984, while researching his book The Songlines.
+The village plays a central role in the story, referred to in the book as "Cullen".